Stenoliv/portfolio/README.md

-# Still very much work in progress
+# My portfolio webbpage
+This is my simple portfolio to showcase some work I have done in my years of software development.